biniamkiros/sentereige/README.md

 ## ባህሪያት / Features

-- 🖥️ Responsive grid/list layouts
+- 🖥️ Responsive Grid & List Layouts: Seamlessly adapt to any screen size for a polished user experience.
-- ↔️ Cross-container drag & drop
+- 📦 Drag-and-Drop Sorting: Intuitive reordering of items within a single grid or list.
-- 🚀 Virtual scrolling performance
+- ↔️ Multi-Grid Drag & Drop: Move items across multiple grids or lists with shared groupId.
-- 🛠️ Customizable drag handles
+- 🚀 Virtual Scrolling: Optimize performance for large datasets by rendering only visible items.
-- 📦 External drag source support
+- 🛠️ Customizable Drag Handles: Define custom drag handles for tailored interactions.

 ## ለመጫን / Installation